Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per game.

-- The Heat concede 41.9 rebounds per contest, ranking sixth in the league.

-- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.
+- The Heat are the 14th-ranked team in the NBA, conceding 25.6 assists per game.

-- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.
+- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.

 Nikola Jokic vs. the Heat